 5. Recording good quality audio is essential, not optional

 Although your video quality can be slightly sub-optimal, your sound cannot be.
-The sound quality of your videos has to be good because it improves the viewer experience.
+The sound quality of your videos must be good because it improves the viewer experience.
 Research shows that viewers will tolerate poor video quality, provided the sound is OK.
-However, they will click-away if the sound is poor.
+However, they will click away if the sound is poor.

 Your microphone choices

 Using the built-in microphone on your camera should always be your last choice of microphone.
 Unless your subject is close to the camera, the sound quality will not be good enough.
 Always use an external mic and make sure it isn’t an external mic that you’ve mounted on your camera.
 The point is to get the microphone as close to your mouth.

 The first microphone I would choose is a clip-on lavalier mic that attaches to your clothing.
 These are usually omnidirectional mics, and they can be quite inexpensive, although I would suggest spending at least $20 and $30 to get a decent quality one.
 The one I have been recommending for the last few years has been the Power DeWise lavalier microphone.